About Us

 Orton Gillingham

-The Orton Gillingham tutoring approach is a multisensory program, which utilizes the four learning pathways: auditory, visual, kinaesthetic, and tactile, to teach phonics and sound to symbol relationships.
+The Orton Gillingham tutoring approach is a multisensory program, which utilizes the four learning pathways: auditory, visual, kinesthetic, and tactile, to teach phonics and sound to symbol relationships.
 It was originally founded by Dr. Samuel Orton and Anna Gillingham.

 The approach is: